yamadapc/augmented-audio/README.md

 * **Goal 2:** Build tools for aiding development
 * **Goal 3:** Experiment with Audio software GUI in Rust

-## Note on Web GUI
-After playing around with `iced`, I've decided to use it instead of Web based GUI.

-This is due to inefficient rendering of audio visualisation in Web.
-I've also considered druid which is also not suitable for basic visuals & will bet on `iced` as the GUI library.

-The Web bits of this repository will be slowly removed.
-I'm looking at `iced_baseview`, but might modify it to fit this repository's needs.

 ## audio-processor-traits
 See [audio-processor-traits](https://github.com/yamadapc/augmented-audio/tree/master/crates/audio-processor-traits).